mldangelo/open-webring/public/ring/README.md

 # Ring

+The best way to browse rings is at [openwebring.com](https://openwebring.com/)

 All webrings are defined as JSON here.
 Ring paths are determined by file names.
 File names should be dash separated strings.